Apache-US/hello-git/english for alibaba.md

 Kenny

+Hello! there ,

+We are looking for products on Alibaba and I want to know whether you have it available and if so,  Please send me quotation details including specifications, possible options, packing and prices at the earliest?

+Thank You.

+Normally we package 12 or 24 inner box and 48 outer cartons.

 HELLO!
 WE ARE LOOKING FOR PRODUCTS ON ALIBABA AND FIND THAT YOU CAN MAKE THE SAME AS OURS.SO I’D LIKE TO SEE YOUR QUOTE-SHEET.
 CAN YOU GIVE ME A PRICE QUOTE?

 Hello!